ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-case-study-array-search.md

 Here is a simple implementation for sequential search.

     // Return the position of an element in an array A.
-    // If the element is not found, return -1. function sequentialSearch(A, e):
+    // If the element is not found, return `null`. function sequentialSearch(A, e):
-        for i = 0 to A.size()-1:   // For each element in A,
+        for i in 0 ..
+A.size()-1:   // For each element in A,
             if A[i] == e:           // if we found it
                 return i            // return this position.
-        return -1                  // Otherwise, return -1.
+        return null                 // Otherwise, return null

 It is natural to ask how long a program or algorithm will take to run.
 But we do not really care exactly how long a particular program will run